withcapsule/Docs/src/content/docs/guides/getting-started.md

 - Use the [CLI](/guides/cli/) when you want scripting, self-hosting support, or encrypted terminal transfers.

 ## First transfer
 The quickest way to try Capsule is with the hosted service.
-The public web UI lives at `https://withcapsule.dev`, while direct HTTP examples use the hosted API at `https://send.withcapsule.dev`:
+Capsule has two hosted addresses: the public web UI at `https://withcapsule.dev`, and the API that backs direct HTTP calls and client integrations at `https://send.withcapsule.dev`.
+The API host is not the web client.
+Direct examples throughout these docs use the API host:

 ```bash
 curl -F "f=@photo.jpg" https://send.withcapsule.dev/curlup